TCA166/TCA166/README.md

 - [doomMC](https://github.com/TCA166/doomMC) is a Minecraft server written in C++ and C that is meant to host a deathmatch gamemode
 - [minecraftBallistics](https://github.com/TCA166/minecraftBallistics) is a set of tools, whose function is really unimportant.
 What is important is the fact that I used 6 different low level languages and compiled them together!
 - [reimagined-adventure](https://github.com/TCA166/reimagined-adventure) is a Linux daemon written entirely in C that monitors contents of a directory based on a config file
+- [generic_compression](https://github.com/TCA166/generic_compression) Rust library providing generic implementations of compression algorithms
+- [crawler](https://github.com/TCA166/crawler) Final project for my CG class written using OpenGL

+### Video game stuff

+- [CK3-history-extractor](https://github.com/TCA166/CK3-history-extractor) is a tool for generating a browser encyclopedia from CK3 savefiles
+- [Prison-Architect-to-3d](https://github.com/TCA166/Prison-Architect-to-3d-model-converter) is a Python tool for converting Prison Architect savefiles to 3d models
+- [CK2-history-extractor](https://github.com/TCA166/CK2-history-extractor) is a Python tool similar to CK3-history-extractor but for CK2
+- [gameAnalysis](https://github.com/TCA166/gamesAnalysis) are a set of Jupyter notebooks in within which I do some math regarding some games

 ### Web development